How to make an iced Americano: your summer savior is here

 - Water

-Classic Iced Americano consists of just three ingredients – water, ice, and espresso.
+Classic Iced Americano has three ingredients – water, ice, and espresso.
 There are no precise rules about how much you use of each, which means you don't need to measure anything carefully, so this couldn’t be an easier win on warm, sunny days when you don’t want to spend hours sweating in the kitchen.

-You will need some form of espresso maker before you start, so if you haven’t got one, check out our best espresso machines line-up.
+You will need an espresso maker before you start, so if you haven’t got one, check out our best espresso machines line-up.

 In this simple step-by-step guide, we cover everything you need to know about making an Iced Americano at home, the tools you’ll need, and a few tips to help ensure success every time.
 Your friends and family will thank you.

-Steps for how to make an Iced Americano
+How to make an Iced Americano: quick steps

 • Source the best beans for making espresso.